DCT

 • Case Identification: 3:25-cv-16264, D.N.J., 10/05/2025

-• Venue Allegations: Venue is based on Defendant's principal place of business being located in Princeton, New Jersey, and its alleged targeting of sales to consumers within the district.
+• Venue Allegations: Venue is based on Defendant's principal place of business in Princeton, New Jersey, and its alleged e-commerce activities targeting consumers within the district.

-• Core Dispute: Plaintiff alleges that Defendant’s pet playpen product infringes a design patent covering the ornamental appearance of a pet playpen.
+• Core Dispute: Plaintiff alleges that Defendant’s pet playpen products infringe a design patent covering the ornamental appearance of a pet playpen.

-• Key Procedural History: The complaint notes that the patent-in-suit was assigned to the Plaintiff on November 10, 2023.
-No other prior litigation or administrative proceedings are mentioned.
+• Key Procedural History: The complaint notes that the patent-in-suit was assigned to the Plaintiff on November 10, 2023, establishing its standing to bring this infringement action.

 Case Timeline